Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-configure_connectivity_resources.settings.vwan_hub_networks.md

 #### `config.spoke_virtual_network_resource_ids`

+List of Azure Resource IDs used to identify spoke virtual networks associated with the hub network.

+Virtual networks added to this list will be configured with [`internet_security_enabled = false`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_hub_connection#internet_security_enabled), allowing unsecured access to the Internet.

+#### `config.secure_spoke_virtual_network_resource_ids`

 List of Azure Resource IDs used to identify spoke Virtual Networks associated with the hub network.

+Virtual networks added to this list will be configured with [`internet_security_enabled = true`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_hub_connection#internet_security_enabled), ensuring access to the Internet is secured by Azure Firewall in the associated secured virtual hub.

+> **NOTE:** To avoid conflicting route configurations, ensure virtual networks are only added to this list once per virtual hub.

 #### `config.enable_virtual_hub_connections`